-Here you will learn about everything there is to know regarding indoor light levels, bulb color spectrums and marijuana photoperiods.
+Here you will learn about everything there is to know regarding indoor light levels, bulb color spectrum’s and marijuana photo periods.
 Light coverage and intensity could be the most important link in cannabis growing and this section spares no details.
 Just as critical as the bulb you choose is the type of hood or reflector you put it in.
 Jorge covers dozens of popular models explaining both the positives and negatives to each design.
 There are also some great advanced tips for those who already have the basics down, like how to reflect light for optimal use and how to take advantage of light movers for greater efficiency.
-Then of course there some deep, deep details on the most popular types of indoor lighting to grow weed, which include Fluorescent lights and High Pressure Sodium (HPS) & Metal Halide (MH) high-intensity discharge (HID) lamps.
+Then of course there some deep, deep details on the most popular types of indoor lighting to grow weed, which include Fluorescent lights and High Pressure Sodium (HPS) & Metal Hallide (MH) High-Intensity Discharge (HID) lamps.

 - Proper lighting is a major indicator of how your garden will perform.
 Lights used in small spaces are not the same as lights used in large spaces.